cheek-codes/restaurant/README.md

 ## Optimizations
 I plan on fixing the dark mode, and others.
-This is not complete yet.
+This project is not complete yet.

 ## Lesson Learned: